Home

 radon installation photo

-Here are a few radon mitigation system photos to give you the general idea of how a system looks and affects the appearance of a home.
-The system pipe can be run through the house or run on the outside of the home only... if no other options are available.
-A properly installed system will always be piped through the house to either the attic or an attached garage.
+The most desirably installed system will always be piped through the house to either the attic or an attached garage and not on the outside of the house.
 By doing so the amount of potential condensation produced will be decreased and the fan will have a longer life.

 In colder climates, condensation in the winter will produce ice in the pipe above the fan therefore curtailing the systems ability to reduce radon in the building.
 Experience has shown that when temperatures drop below zero both day and night, there will be some decrease in system efficiency, regardless of where the fan is placed.
 But without a doubt the outdoor systems stay iced up longer and at higher temperatures.